MyLifeUa/MyLife/README.md

    1. (Possibly) Support integration with legacy services.
 6. **Regulatory Requirements**:

+In relation to the use cases enumerated above:

+1. The data generated from the user (exercise, food, ...) should be able to be accessed through a platform -> Data from the sensors should be available on the web client and mobile app.
+2. The user should have a platform in which he can create and design a healh plan -> Web client should have a plan design platform.
+3. A chat application for communication between doctor and patient.
+It should also allow urgent notifications.
+4. Communication between patient data a doctor, through database and business logic.
+5. Interface for doctor to search user in the system and add them to his patient list.
+6. Admin page to view analytics (possibly use Django admin), add users and connections between them.
+7. Photograph food to get data on mobile app.
+8. Insert food data on web/mobile app.
+9. Record exercise and measure if it has been done correctly.

 ### 2.6.
 Non-functional requirements

 We want our system to assure performance, availability, recoverability, maintainability, security, data integrity, usability, or interoperability.